adecarolis/K1FM-Pico-Balloon/README.md

 This tracker board is WSPR based and transmits on 20 meters.
 Version 1.3 weights 2.84 grams and takes around 55mA at 3.3V.
 Unlike other designs, this one includes a passband filter that significantly smooths the resulting waveforms (such filter would be legally mandatory in the United States).
 The board includes a power regulator and a low voltage dropout diode that can be useful if using batteries.

-A maiden flight, powered by 6 29x19mm Aoshike solar panels, was attempted in New Jersey at the end of September 2019.
-After 5 days of transmissios the payload failed somewhere over Belize (central America) probably due to mechanical failure of the panels array.
+A maiden flight, powered by 6 39x19mm Aoshike solar panels, was attempted in New Jersey at the end of September 2019.
+After 5 days of transmissios the payload failed somewhere around Belize (central America) probably after encountering a tropical storm.

 Active development of this board can be followed in the [Aries HAB mailing list](https://ovmrc.groups.io/g/AriesHAB).